abelectronicsuk/ABElectronics_CPP_Libraries/IOPi/tests/README.md

-AB Electronics UK IO Pi C++ Library Unit Tests
+AB Electronics UK IO Pi C++ Library Test Files
 =====

-This folder contains unit tests for each method in the IO Pi library.
+This folder contains unit test files for testing the functions available in the IO Pi library.
-Most of the tests require a logic analyser connected to the SDA and SCL pins on the Raspberry Pi GPIO header.